 Drama enthusiasts can consider signing up for Buds Youth Theatre, an inclusive theatre education for kids aged 15 and above who have a genuine interest in the arts.
 Only 15 youths are selected each year for this rigorous training, and most participants will go on to build careers in Singapore’s arts and creative scenes – think actors, stage managers, filmmakers and more.
 Participants will be enrolled in acting classes and taught playwriting and performance skills without having to worry about financial burdens.
 All you need to do to be considered for enrolment is to email the BYT team for an audition that comprises a short interview and a monologue presentation from a published Singaporean play.

-The Julia Gabriel Centre is no stranger to drama and speech programmes.
-In fact, they’re well-loved by parents, as their drama and communication programmes allow children opportunities to master the skills and techniques needed for effective communication while loving the process of learning.
+Julia Gabriel Centre is well-loved by parents, as their drama and communication programmes allow children opportunities to master the skills and techniques needed for effective communication while loving the process of learning.
 These skills are taught through drama, poetry, theatre, mime, puppetry, role-play, story-telling, reading aloud and creative writing.
 Imagination and creativity are promoted, and children get to enjoy rhythm, sound and language.
 Julia Gabriel also runs holiday drama camps and programmes!

 MADDspace is one of the island’s top performing arts schools and offers kids the opportunity to learn multiple disciplinary classes in one space.
 If it’s a drama class in Singapore you’re after, try their Theatrical Crew: Broadway Kids programme, where kids aged 6 to 12 years get to learn how to emote better via music, dance and acting.
 This foundation-level programme aims to prepare students for end-of-team performances and mini-musicals.